Spiritual Meaning of Seeing the Moon in a Dream

 What does seeing multiple moons in a dream mean (Islam)?

-In Islamic dream interpretation, seeing multiple moons can indicate great spiritual rank, widespread blessing, or a leadership quality in the dreamer.
+In Islamic dream interpretation, multiple moons can indicate great spiritual rank, widespread blessing, or a leadership quality in the dreamer.
 It may also suggest multiple significant relationships or responsibilities.
-Context in the dream — whether the moons felt peaceful or chaotic — shifts the reading.
+Whether the moons felt peaceful or chaotic shifts the reading.

 What does seeing a half moon in a dream mean in Islam?